w3yyb/AmazePHP/README.md

 # AmazePHP
-## AmazePHP
+## About AmazePHP
 A good choice for starting a PHP  project, it can be used for web and API development.
 It only takes ONE minute to start a project.
 It has super high performance, and a very easy to use development experience.
 Native PHP first ，Lowest learning curve.

-## features:
+## Features:
-- configuration
-- .env
-- router
+- Configuration
-- database
+- Env Vars
-- http client
+- Routing
-- log
+- Database
-- template engine
+- Http Client
-- error handling
+- Logging
-- Singleton
+- Templates
-- macroable
+- Error Handling
-- cache
+- Cache
-- session
+- Session
-- cookie
+- Cookie
 - URL Generation